7 August 2010

 The onset of the credit crisis, after which many investors began to doubt the accuracy of the audited accounts of developed world banks, prompted me to start exploring such matters.
 My suspicion that the answers to the questions might be “no”, “no”, “no” and “no” has intensified in recent weeks; it was reinforced by a recent article in The Economist.

 This is astonishing.
-If true, it suggests that under former chief executive Sir Fred Goodwin, RBS’s internal management systems had been allowed to atrophy to the extent they had become incapable of channeling accurate information to those at the top; and that scope for inaccuracies in the bank’s accounts—audited by ‘big four’ accountancy firm Deloitte—must have been immense.
+If true, it suggests that, under former chief executive Sir Fred Goodwin, RBS’s internal management systems had been allowed to atrophy to the extent they had become incapable of channeling accurate information to those at the top; and that scope for inaccuracies in the bank’s accounts—audited by ‘big four’ accountancy firm Deloitte—must have become immense.

 The anonymous quote corroborates my own research into RBS.
-It seems that former chief executive Fred Goodwin was so obsessed with cost-cutting and empire-building, he refused to invest in the sort of internal IT systems that would have permitted timely and accurate data to flow around the bank.
+It seems that Goodwin was so obsessed with cost-cutting and empire-building, he refused to invest in the sort of internal IT systems that would have permitted timely and accurate data flows around the bank.

 Bankers’ continuing desire to drift in a sea of inexactitude became clear in early July, when lobbyists for the US banking sector launched an email and web campaign aimed at seeing off any extension of mark-to-market (“fair value”) accounting rules.
 The change, proposed by the Financial Accounting Standards Board would force leading American financial groups such as Citigroup and Wells Fargo to write down billions of dollars of assets.